top of page

 Safety & Tips:

-Should be discussed with a healthcare provider by people with autoimmune diseases, blood clotting disorders, or using immunosuppressants or blood thinners.
+• People with autoimmune diseases, blood-clotting disorders, or those using immunosuppressants or blood thinners.

-Fun Fact: Cat's Claw also goes by the name "life-giving vine of Peru" and even among traditional healers as a method for supporting recovery from viral infections and fatigue.
+Cat's Claw also goes by the name "life-giving vine of Peru" and is even among traditional healers as a method for supporting recovery from viral infections and fatigue.

 Chamomile – The Gentle Soother